ejolly/svelte-meteor/README.md

     - U: `ejolly` P: `test`
 - Can interact with the backend-server (i.e. executing methods, performing db reads/writes) using `meteor shell` in another terminal *after* `npm run dev`
 - Same idea with `meteor mongo` to launch mongodb cli/shell
+- You can wipe all databases using `meteor reset` after shutting down the server.
+This will reset app data to a fresh clone.

 ## Project organization explanation
 *originally created from meteor [svelte scaffold](https://svelte-tutorial.meteor.com/)*